maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 A primarily one-dimensional cellular automaton for traffic simulation based on the Nagel-Schreckenberg model.
 (See: [Nagel-Schreckenberg model (Wikipedia/DE)](https://en.wikipedia.org/wiki/Nagel–Schreckenberg_model), [Nagel-Schreckenberg-Modell (Wikipedia/DE)](https://de.wikipedia.org/wiki/Nagel-Schreckenberg-Modell))

+## Model

+- The road is a closed loop, which means that the number of cars is constant and driving forever is possible.
+- The road is a made up of cells, where each cell may contain exactly one or no car.
+- Cars are `7.5m` long. => Each cell is `7.5m` long.
+- Each round is 1s long.
+- Cars can move a natural number of cells (equal to their speed) each round. => Cars move at `n * 7.5m/s` (`n * 27km/h`).
+- The default maximum speed is set to `5cells/round`, although it can be set to any number.
+(Note: It does not make sense to set the maximum speed any higher than `10cells/round` (`10 * 27km/h => 270km/h`) since there are almost no cars that can reach and almost no drivers willing to pay for the gasoline needed to sustain such speeds.)

+__Update Rules:__

+The following steps are executed in order for each car each round.

+1. Increase speed by `7.5m/s`.
+2. Decrease speed to `cells_to_next_car * 7.5m/s`.
+3. Decrease speed by `7.5m/s` with a chance of `dilly_dally_probability`.

 ## Installation & Setup

 ### Simulator